silaspe/maths/docs/linear.md

 c \\ \end{bmatrix} + y \begin{bmatrix} b \\
 d \\ \end{bmatrix}$)

-Isn't it better to think of the columns of the matrix as where $\hat{x}$ and $\hat{y}$ each go and the result of multiplying a matrix by a vector as the appropriate linear combination?
+Isn't it better to think of the columns of the matrix as where $\hat{x}$ and $\hat{y}$ each go?
+And the result of multiplying a matrix by a vector as the appropriate linear combination?

 How would you describe a linear transformation like a 90° counterclockwise rotation?
 (Yes, that is a linear transformation.)
 Well, $\hat{x}$ gets shifted up towards $\begin{bmatrix} 0 \\
 1 \\ \end{bmatrix}$ ($\hat{y}$) and $\hat{y}$ gets rotated down towards $\begin{bmatrix} -1 \\